matt-mangia/kafka-admin/README.md

 default_topics:
   - my_topic_do_not_delete
   - this_stays_too
+  - ^{1,2}_confluent-.*
-  - _confluent-metrics
+  - ^connect-cluster-.*
 ```

-All internal topics (crudely detected by _ at the beginning of the topic name) are ignored in the topic delete process unless explicitly forced by using `internal` flag.
+All (truly) internal topics are ignored by the delete process, for the rest use regex pattern as outlined above.
-Also all topic delete operations must be explicitly enabled using `delete` flag (-d).
+All topic delete operations must be explicitly enabled using `delete` flag (-d).
 If you're not using delete topics, then you do not need to worry about using the "default_topics" section.

 #### Increasing Topic Partitions